Shark Pet Plus Review

 This model sucked up 67% of the pet hair on low pile carpet, which is very competitive with vacuums that cost 2-3 times as much.
 High-pile carpet performance was still competitive, but our lead tester noted that this model tended to backplow hair and required adjustments to her path pattern to get errant clumps of hair sucked up.

-Frankly, we were expecting a bit better showing here because, after all, this is a cordless stick vacuum with “pet” in the name.
-We can't help but wonder how well this vacuum would do if Shark built it with a bigger motor for more suction power.
+With each test run, the long hair wrapped around the brush roller, and I had to cut it out to remove it.
+Frankly, I was expecting a bit better showing here because, after all, this is a cordless stick vacuum with “pet” in the name.
+I can't help but wonder how well this vacuum would do if Shark built it with a bigger motor for more suction power.

 Filtration & Suction